-The charcuterie board at J Paul’s
+- The charcuterie board at J Paul’s

-The twice ground meatballs at Paolo’s
+- The twice ground meatballs at Paolo’s

-The smores for dessert
+- The smores for dessert

 Where to stay in Washington DC

-On a budget: Hostelling International Washington DC Hostel – well located (within walking distance of the White House, National Mall and Smithsonian Museums.
+Washington DC Hostel Option: Hostelling International Washington DC Hostel – well located (within walking distance of the White House, National Mall and Smithsonian Museums.
 Includes breakfast.
 Private and dorm rooms available.

 Getting around Washington DC